jitendra-1217/sveltekit-starter/README.md

-# sveltekit-web-app-starter
+# sveltekit-starter

-A starter template for building web applications with SvelteKit.
+A template for building Sveltekit web applications.